schllng/gr.scss/README.md

 When maintaining multiple breakpoints the grid needs to be configured for each of them.
 The variable `$gr-breakpoints` maps each breakpoint to a set of grid definitions.
 You can define as many breakpoints as you need and name them as you wish.
 The names will be used as an extension to the class names of all grid components and features.
 The `min` and `max` values specify the bounds (screen widths) of the current breakpoint:

 ℹ️ The `min` and `max` values will be omitted inside the media query if the value is set to `null`.
 This is useful for the narrowest and especially for the widest breakpoint to cover all possible screen sizes.
-In addition `min` values should always be 1px bigger than the previous breakpoint's `max` value.
+In addition `min` values should always be 1px bigger than the previous breakpoints `max` value.

 ⚠️ Please avoid overlapping or undefined screen width ranges within your breakpoint definitions.